latest nhpb_banner 1__compressed2

 Senior Nutrition provides free meals for struggling elderly residents.
 There is food and meals either in a congregate (group) setting or delivered directly to the homes of those who cannot leave due to disability or illness.
 Drivers can offer this in Tallapoosa or Chambers county, as well as other towns.

-The goal is to eliminate the negative effects of poor nutrition on the health of senior citizens.
+• The goal of the senior food focused assistance is to eliminate the negative effects of poor nutrition on the health of senior citizens.
 It does this by providing them with nutritious, tasty meals that also provide one-third of the recommended USDA daily nutrition allowance for older adults.
+Transportation is sometimes arranged to residents from the immediate area who lack other options.
+Besides the nutritional advantages, the congregate service provide seniors with an opportunity to get out of the house, have a good healthy meal, and socialize with others.

 Community Action Committee long term support services